How our service can help you

 - Two health professionals facilitate the group.

-- New members are helped to complete a Crisis and Support Plan (CASP).
-A CASP sets out the steps you take to cope with stress and any challenges in life, so that the group knows how best to support you in times of crisis.
+- New members are supported to complete a Crisis and Support Plan (CASP), which outlines steps for coping with stress and how the group can best support you.

 How often can I attend SUN?